awslabs/aws-rails-provisioner/README.md

 ### CICD

 When `--with-cicd` is enabled at build, a CICD stack is created.
-Once deployment completes, an AWS CodePipeline is available with source, build, migration, and deploy phases.
-You need to commit your local Rails application to the CodeCommit source repository in the pipeline with `buildspec` files to activate the pipeline.
+Once deployment completes, an AWS CodePipeline is available with source, build, migration, and deploy phases for your Rails application.
+You need to commit your Rails application to the CodeCommit source repository in the pipeline with `buildspec` files to activate the pipeline.
 Sample `buildspec`s are availble under `./buildspecs` handling application image builds and rails migrations.

 Full `aws-rails-provisioner` command line options see: